PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   .. versionadded:: 1.5.0

+  .. versionchanged:: 1.7.0
+    Added the ``reload`` method.

   Log a line for each response, to the specified ``file`` if any, to the console (require verbose) if the empty string is given as filename.

   If an empty string is supplied in the file name, the logging is done to stdout, and only in verbose mode by default.
 This can be changed by setting ``verboseOnly`` to false.

   The ``append`` optional parameter specifies whether we open the file for appending or truncate each time (default).
   The ``buffered`` optional parameter specifies whether writes to the file are buffered (default) or not.

+  Since 1.7.0 calling the ``reload()`` method on the object will cause it to close and re-open the log file, for rotation purposes.

   Subsequent rules are processed after this action.